TSSG/Iot-Subscriber/README.md

 * GNU Make
 * docker & docker-compose
 * Existing InfluxDB containers should be added to the `subscriber-network` docker network.
 This has been done in the optional deployment below.
+* A local or remote MQTT broker such as [Eclipse Mosquitto](https://mosquitto.org/).
 * The conf.env file in the base directory should be populated with credentials for connecting to the MQTT broker and to the InfluxDB container.

 ## Database deployment (optional)